paulflakstad/opencms-module-customwidgets/README.md

 ## Author's notes

-I am no expert neither on javascript or custom widgets in OpenCms. **Expect the widget to be rough around the edges.**
+**Expect the widget to be rough around the edges.** I am not a javascript expert.
+I am also quite new to custom widgets in OpenCms.

 Most notable potential issues:
 - ADE (front-end editing) is not supported